camkay/panoply/README.md

 ### column\_combine

-`column_combine` calculates rowwise means or sums using only columns in a data frame that match a `pattern`.
-The argument `sum` specifies whether columns should be combined by averaging or summing.
+`column_combine` creates a composite column using only columns in a data frame that have names that match a `pattern`.
+The argument `fun` specifies specifies what function should be used to create the composite column.
 Averaging is the default.
-In both cases, a message is generated informing the users what columns were used to create the composite.

 ``` r
 # look at example data